No two of these events occur simultaneously i.e. the occurrence of one prevents the occurrence of the others.

 We say events M and K are mutually exclusive.

 Any two or more events satisfying this condition in relation to an experiment can be called mutually exclusive events.
+It is not a requirement that these events should represent all possible events in the experiment.

 Only some events of all the possible events can be said to be mutually exclusive, if they satisfy this condition.